ShinyTrinkets/docs/blogs/captain-log.md

 * 2017 - Trinkets.js take 2 - using ES6, I spent a lot of time in this one, before I switched to Golang
 * 2018 - Spinal.go - the current implementation

-In 2018 I spent a lot of time thinking about the overall direction and instead of 1 app, now there are 3 apps and some helper libraries.
+In 2018 I spent a lot of time thinking about the overall directions and I believe the vision of the project has matured.
+Also, instead of 1 app, now there are 3 apps and some helper libraries.

-1. most of the old idea of Triceratops is now called Spinal 🌀
+1. most of the old idea of Triceratops is now called [Spinal 🌀](https://github.com/ShinyTrinkets/spinal)
-2. the template/ translation/ calculator is called TwoFold (2✂︎f)
+2. the template/ translation/ calculator is called [TwoFold (2✂︎f)](https://github.com/ShinyTrinkets/twofold.js)
-3. the intelligence engine is called Zero-f (0-f)
+3. the intelligence engine is called [Zero-f (0-f)](https://github.com/ShinyTrinkets/zero-f)
+4. [Overseer.go](https://github.com/ShinyTrinkets/overseer.go) is a light process manager library

-These applications and libraries working together should accomplish my vision: I imagine Trinkets as a *distributed, self-healing, self-managing, self-hosted* alternative to *Siri + Google Now + Alexa*, combined with *IFTTT + Zapier + Automate.io + Integromat* ...
+These applications and libraries working together should accomplish my vision.
+I hope you're prepared for this: I imagine Trinkets as a *distributed, self-healing, self-managing, self-hosted* alternative to *Siri + Google Now + Alexa*, combined with *IFTTT + Zapier + Automate.io + Integromat* ...

 Sure, there are some challenges... 😄

 If you'll look at the code, you'll quickly notice the current implementation is 1 million years far away from how I present it...
 There's a huge amount of work to make that happen...

-For this to become reality the way I see it, I roughly estimate it will take me 10+ years to implement 😅 ...
+For this to become reality the way I see it, I roughly estimate it will take me alone 10+ years to implement 😅 ...
 Considering I'm already working full time, so I have like 1-3 hours spare time to work on this everyday.
-And of course, I would have to find the spare time to work on this everyday.
+And of course, I would have to find the time to work everyday.

 --------------------------------------------------------------------------------